-Philosophy has been taught at the University of Pennsylvania since 1755, when the bachelor of arts degree was first offered.
+Philosophy has been taught at the University of Pennsylvania since 1755, when the Bachelor of Arts degree was first offered.
 The first teacher of philosophy was William Smith, Provost of the newly founded Academy of Philadelphia.
 At that time, logic, metaphysics, moral philosophy, and natural philosophy formed the core of the College curriculum.

 Philosophy at Penn